Central African Mining and Exploration Company: Reorganization

 In June 2007, Dan Gertler purchased Prairie International, which owned 100% of Tremalt, which owned 80% of Kababankola Mining Company Sprl which owned other 50% stake in the Mukondo project.
-In November of 2007 CAMEC and Prairie International, the owner of Tremalt, decided to combine their Mukondo assets into a new holding company operated as a joint venture.
+In November 2007 CAMEC and Prairie International, the owner of Tremalt, decided to combine their Mukondo assets into a new holding company operated as a joint venture.
 Billy Rautenbach would be excluded from ownership in the new company due to the hostile relations that had developed between him and the DRC government.

 The new ownership structure consisted of the assets owned 70% by CAMEC, and 30% by Gecamines, with CAMEC issuing a 32.7% equity stake to Gertler's companies.

 The venture aimed to extract cobalt from Mukondo, to reopen Kakanda concentrator and to control the copper cobalt SX/EW facility at Luita.

 In February 2008 the two companies announced that the Mukondo Mountain operations had restarted.

 In July 2008 CAMEC said the Luita facility, due to be completed later that year, would be the largest of its kind in the world.

 The target was to produce 100,000 tonnes per year of copper cathode.

 In July 2009 CAMEC announced a long-term agreement under which CAMEC would deliver its entire annual production of cobalt in concentrate from Mukondo Mountain to Zhejiang Galico Cobalt & Nickel Materials of China.